 Transit travel and waiting times can vary greatly depending on the exact time of departure.
 Conveyal Analysis captures this variation, considering rider experience at all times within a user-specified time range.

 Timetables allow us to properly measure waiting and transfer times and the effects of multiple complementary routes to a destination.
 For example, a scenario may include a timed transfer between two infrequent lines, providing a short wait time independent of headway.
-Depending on the timetable, several infrequent lines running along the same street may or may not provide waiting times much lower than half of the headway.
+Similarly, overlapping routes in a corridor may lower waiting times for passengers, depending on exact timetables.

-You may know the planned frequency of routes added or changed in scenarios, but not their complete timetables.
+You may know the planned frequency of routes added or changed in scenarios, but not specific, detailed timetables.
 In this case, travel time and accessibility results will contain uncertainty that Conveyal Analysis can visualize and account for when comparing results.
+Other modeling tools that rely on effective headways often have difficulty representing such scenarios accurately.

-With Conveyal Analysis, you can draft a transportation scenario and see the results quickly enough to evaluate new ideas during a meeting.
+Conveyal Analysis allows you to draft a transportation scenario and see the results quickly enough to evaluate new ideas during a meeting.

-For regions with transit data in the GTFS format and good OpenStreetMap coverage, Conveyal Analysis can create a network model automatically in a matter of minutes.
+For regions with transit data in the GTFS format and good OpenStreetMap coverage, you can create a network model automatically in a matter of minutes.
 Our map-based scenario editor is specifically designed for editing public transportation networks.
-It allows adding, removing, and modifying transit lines.
-It is possible to edit frequencies, alignments, and speeds.
-This web-based platform doesn't require any software to be installed.
+It allows adding and removing routes, as well as modifying their frequencies, alignments, dwell times, and speeds.

 The travel time and accessibility characteristics of scenarios can be visualized immediately.
 Results for a single location are available in an interactive isochrone view in a matter of seconds.
-Detailed analyses of entire regions require thousands of times more calculation, but Conveyal Analysis completes jobs that would require hours or days on a single workstation in minutes using a cluster of hundreds of computers.
+Detailed analyses of entire regions require thousands of times more calculation, but our cloud-based Analysis platform completes jobs that would require hours or days on a single workstation in minutes using cutting-edge computing clusters.
+The web-based Analysis interface does not require any software to be installed on your computer other than a web browser.

 Open Source, open data formats

-Conveyal Analysis uses open data sources and standards like GTFS and OpenStreetMap, and its source code is published under the permissive, open source MIT license.
+Conveyal Analysis uses open data sources and standards like GTFS and OpenStreetMap, and its source code is published and freely downloadable under an open-source license.
 We believe that open data and open licenses have an important role to play in planning and policy work, ensuring reproducibility of results and transparency of public decision processes, as well as reusability of software created through public sector investment.
+We are constantly developing new features and analysis capabilities, and our commitment to open software fosters the potential for wider public benefit from this work.